reflex-frp/reflex-dom/FAQ.md

 Using `element`, a low-level DOM builder function.
 Its second argument, `ElementConfig`, has a `_elementConfig_eventSpec` field that can be modified using `addEventSpecFlags`.
 It takes a `Proxy` that specifies the `DomSpace`, an event name, and a callback which takes the event result and returns an event flag, which can enable behavior like `preventDefault` and `stopPropagation`.

-The type signature on the `def` value is needed because `EventSpec` is a non-injective type family, meaning that the input type can't be inferred from the result.
-In this case, the unknown input is the `DomBuilderSpace m`, which is why it needs to be specified manually.
+The type signature on `def` is needed because the fields of the `ElementConfig` can change the type of the `ElementConfig`.
+GHC can probably figure out the type of the resulting `ElementConfig`, but it doesn't know what the type of `def` was before the modifications, since it never gets used with that configuration.

 For example: